Eugene29/Carla_AV_Perception_Comparison/README.md

 ## Running MetaDrive Simulation

-Follow the steps below to set up the MetaDrive environment, install dependencies, run training, and visualize trained agents.
+Follow the steps below to set up the MetaDrive environment, install dependencies, run training, and visualize trained agents after cloning this repo

 ### 1. Navigate to the project directory